 Leonard D. Reeves, MD, FAAFP

-Leonard D. Reeves, MD, FAAFP, a family physician and associate dean of the Northwest Clinical Campus of the Medical College of Georgia in Rome, Georgia, is a member of the board of directors of the American Academy of Family Physicians.
+Leonard D. Reeves, MD, FAAFP, a family physician and associate dean of the Northwest Clinical Campus of the Medical College of Georgia in Rome, is a member of the board of directors of the American Academy of Family Physicians.
 The AAFP represents 131,400 physicians and medical students nationwide.
-As an AAFP board member, Reeves advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.
+As an AAFP board member, Reeves advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.

 Raised in rural Georgia, Reeves received his Bachelor of Science degree from Berry College in Rome.
 He started his career as a broadcaster and then as a public school teacher.
 Realizing that his skills could help improve people’s health, he decided to pursue a career in medicine.
-Reeves received his medical degree from Mercer University in Macon, Georgia.
-He completed the Floyd Family Medicine Residency program, where he became chief resident.
+Reeves received his medical degree from Mercer University School of Medicine in Macon, Georgia.
+He completed the Floyd Family Medicine Residency, where he became chief resident.
 During that time, he served the Georgia Academy of Family Physicians as the board of directors’ resident representative.
 He was awarded the Mead Johnson Resident of the Year Award in 1996, the same year he completed his residency training at Floyd Medical Center.

 After practicing in rural Georgia and returning to Rome, Reeves took on the role of clinic director when he joined the residency program from which he graduated, overseeing 30 faculty and residents who cared for patients.
 He later founded the new Clinical Campus of the Medical College of Georgia, which is now one of a handful of longitudinal medical school campuses in the country, dedicated to teaching better care for patients.